 Unlike the other four stars in this list, the Tall Baller From The G spent his entire career wearing only one jersey.
 Even without his Hall Of Fame career, the fact that he played through three decades for only one team speaks volumes about his quality.

-Once you add in his accolades, you will leave convinced that he’s the greatest Maverick of all time.
+Once you add in his accolades, you will leave convinced that he’s the greatest Mavericks player of all time.
 Here’s a list of his accomplishments:

 - 14-Time All-Star